Instant Pot Bone-In Turkey Breast and Gravy

 I have fond memories of my Grandma Wilson slow roasting a humongous turkey and bringing it over to our house for Thanksgiving.
 She would bake it in a large navy blue and not-so-white speckled enamelware roaster with a matching lid.
 It had metal clamps to hold the lid on which was great for traveling between her house and ours.
 I am proud to say I inherited this sentimental piece of nostalgia and have baked several turkeys in it myself.

-I recently teamed up with 8 of my girlfriends (The Squad) to present the first annual Grits and Gouda Holiday Cooking Show as a fundraiser for my husband and son’s nonprofit Outdoor Ability Foundation.
+Last year, I teamed up with 8 of my girlfriends (The Squad) to present the first annual Grits and Gouda Holiday Cooking Show.
+Go HERE for information about the second one!
+It is a fundraiser for my husband and son’s nonprofit Outdoor Ability Foundation.
 On the Thanksgiving Dinner menu for the show is this Instant Pot Bone-In Turkey Breast.
-We gave an Instant Pot (thanks to Webb Payroll Services) as a VIP door prize!
-I think everyone was surprised at how quick and easy the prep was and also how simple the Instant Pot was to operate.

 One of the best things about cooking the turkey breast in the Instant Pot was being able to make the gravy right there in the Instant Pot because it captures all the drippings and you cook it on the saute setting after removing the turkey breast.